Every company is made up of thousands or even millions of individual processes or workflows waiting to be discovered.

 Different process discovery tools in use

 Unlike other process mapping tools, process discovery covers a whole spectrum of information systems that it can work with - from CRM/ERP tools to productivity apps such as Calendar and Slack.
-Collecting the data from users' digital traces, process discovery analyses and structures it using advanced computer vision and machine learning algorithms.
+Collecting the data from users' digital traces, business process discovery analyses, and structures it using advanced computer vision and machine learning algorithms.
 These analyses help find process variations or patterns that could be a basis for finding automation potential.

 Which processes qualify as automatable based on discovery?
 The processes need to be: repetitive or cyclical, highly manual, rule-based with little to no exceptions, and preferably have structured data.